Content copyright . NILOPUBLISHING.COM. All rights reserved.

 “RoadWindows” is our second publication within the burgening ethics domain with “Potent Enterprise” being the first.
 In between were our "Method Books, each for business and career start-ups along with our CD's all of which we look forward to bringing to you.
 Look for the second edition of "Potent Enterprise" if you decide to buy it.
 The book is being revised and expanded and it's worth the wait.
 All of our books will be offered in hard copy form on this site in the coming months.
 Thank you for being patient with us as we build and improve on what we do.
 For another perspective on current events please visit my newsletter on Rdwins.com

-Links to our "Quotes" page (notable quotes from our publications) and to our "Submissions" page for author submissions to Nigel and Loxy Publishing are in the upper right hand corner.
+Links to the revised 2nd edition version of the book "Potent Enterprise"; links to the "Quotes" page (notable quotes from our publications) and to our "Submissions" page for author submissions to Nigel and Loxy Publishing are in the upper right hand corner.

 With respect and admiration,